-Earlier this year, we talked to founder - Jackie Tan of Tripleeyelid; a sustainability-led design company he set up after seeing the huge amount of waste generated from interior design projects.
-We've written a case-study blended with an interview outlining their business model, aspirations and challenges as such a business here in Singapore.
+Earlier this year, we talked to founder – Jackie Tan of Tripleeyelid; a sustainability-led design company he set up after seeing the huge amount of waste generated from interior design projects.
+We’ve written a case study blended with an interview outlining their business model, aspirations, and challenges as such a business here in Singapore.

-The Solution: Xcel Industrial Supplies Pte Ltd – a supplier of solder and packaging products - has a lot of wooden pallets as waste.
-Xcel created a partnership with Triple Eyelid which uses Xcel’s wooden pallets to design and make new furniture; old furniture is being upcycled; and leftover materials from interior design projects are used in design pieces.
+The Solution: Xcel Industrial Supplies Pte Ltd – a supplier of solder and packaging products – has a lot of wooden pallets as waste.
+Xcel created a partnership with Triple Eyelid which uses Xcel’s wooden pallets to design and make new furniture; old furniture is being upcycled, and leftover materials from interior design projects are used in design pieces.

 The Challenges: The challenge starts with a given size of the wood – a pallet has a given size and the design must take this into account.
 The goal to minimize waste is a constraint on its own – the design must use the material generating minimal or no waste.

-Company attracts passionate and talented employees that share its values and mission.
-Has a positive social impact by providing people that work for the company greater value - value beyond income.
+The company attracts passionate and talented employees that share its values and mission.
+Has a positive social impact by providing people that work for the company greater value – value beyond income.

 About the company

 Triple Eyelid is a boutique design studio founded in 2014 and based in Singapore.
-It has environmentally sustainable design at the core of its business.
-It designs and manufactures products and furniture using discarded industrial waste from the local job sites.
+It has an environmentally sustainable design at the core of its business.
+It designs and manufactures products and furniture using discarded industrial waste from local job sites.
 The company has workshops at Joo Koon and Katang.
-Driven by entrepreneurial designers, the company’s mission is to re-define, re-design, and most importantly, reduce environmental waste.
+Driven by entrepreneurial designers, the company’s mission is to redefine, re-design, and most importantly, reduce environmental waste.